Domaine Michel Vattan

 · Siliceous-clayey soils found in the hills east of the vineyard

-More information in English on the website dedicated to the wines from Centre-Loire
+More information in English, click on the following link https://www.vins-centre-loire.com/en/ to discover a website dedicated to Centre-Loire's wines.